Data-Driven Inference of Physical Devices: Theory and Implementation

 Our general ideas can be applied, at least numerically, to any physical situation.
-However, as a concrete example, here we analytically solve our method in the particular case in which the unknown device belongs to a large class of qubit channels, which includes many channels of practical interest like all extremal qubit channels, Pauli channels, and amplitude damping channels.
+However, as a concrete example, here we analytically solve our method within a large class of qubit channels, which includes many channels of practical interest like all extremal qubit channels, Pauli channels, and amplitude damping channels (this restriction is not fundamental to the algorithm and it is made only for the purpose of obtaining analytical results).
 Even though DD inferential reconstruction is insensitive to the choice of the computational basis (we notice that this limitation is shared, for instance, by any device-independent protocol~\cite{Bel64, Col06, ABGMPS07, GBHA10, BCPSW14, PAMBGMMOHLMM10, BGLP11, HGMBAT12, ABCB12, BBSNHMGB13}) we show that it is nonetheless able to provide all except one of the parameters characterizing the black box.
-We implement our ideas as an algorithm for the machine learning of qubit channels, and test it on data generated by the IBM Q Experience quantum computer.
+We implement our ideas as an algorithm for the learning of qubit channels, and test it on data generated by the IBM Q Experience quantum computer~\cite{IBM}.

-{\em Formalization}. --- To address the problem in full generality, let us introduce the intuitive formalism of physical circuits.
+\textit{Preliminaries}. --- To address the problem in full generality, let us introduce the intuitive formalism of physical circuits.
 In this framework, time always flows from left to right.
 Single wires represent physical systems, while double wires represent classical inputs and outputs that can be directly accessed (that is, selected or read, respectively) by the experimentalist.
 For example, the circuit

 represents the situation in which the experimentalist can choose which state $\rho_i$ is prepared, and can read which outcome $j$ is output by the measurement $\{\pi_j \}$.
 The inner box labeled by $\mc{C}$ represents a channel, that is, a physical transformation from states to states.
 Altogether, the above circuit can be put in correspondence with the conditional probability distribution $\{p_{j|i}\}$ it gives rise to, in the limit of many repetitions.